 How Much Magnesium Do I Need?

 The UK recommended intake for magnesium is 300mg for men and 270mg for women.
 The recommended intake can also be expressed in mg/kg and is roughly 6mg per kg of body weight.
 So if you weighed 10 stone (63kg) this would be 378mg magnesium per day.
-For anyone exercising your daily needs may well be higher.
+For anyone exercising your daily needs may need to be higher.

 What is the Best Way to Supplement?